sts10/sts10/README.md

 Here are some ideas to get you started:
 -->

-- 📒 I'm interested in passphrases, technical writing, documentation, security, privacy, user education, and archiving.
+- 📒 I'm interested in archival work, passphrases, documentation, security, privacy, and user education.
 - 💪 Some things I've made that I'm proud of: [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists), [Schlinkert pruning](https://sts10.github.io/2022/08/12/efficiently-pruning-until-uniquely-decodable.html) and [Phraze](https://github.com/sts10/phraze).
-- 🔍 I'm looking for work!
 - 📫 How to reach me: see [samschlinkert.com](https://www.samschlinkert.com/#contact) or on <a rel="me" href="https://hachyderm.io/@schlink">Mastodon</a>.